iTelescope - T5 - Medium Deep Space

 Minimum Target Elevation: Approx 15-25º.
 35-40º if Imaging to the North.

 W 105° 31’ Decimal: 105.5 West

 Elevation: 2,225 metres (7,298 ft)

 Medium Wide - Deep Field.
 Science Platform.
 Typically used for Science Missions.
 Photometry and Narrowband Imaging.
 FITS and TIF file formats.
-Sub-exposure times should be kept to 60, 120, 180, 300, 600 seconds for optimal results.
+Dark Frame calibration data is available for 60, 120, 180, 300, 600 second exposures.
 Binx1 - Binx2.
 Non Anti Bloom Gate (NABG) CCD.
 Bright stars will bloom or bleed in long exposures.

 T5 is one of the busiest remote telescopes on the iTelescope Network.
 It allows its many drivers to gather valuable science data with its moderate wide angle FoV and sharp Takahashi optics.
 Coupled with its ST10XME CCD NABG camera, T5 can go very deep and wide with ease and very high reliability.
 But care should be taken by those new to NABG cameras.